 Abstract.
-In this paper, the performance of three machine learning methods for predicting short-term evolution and for reproducing the long-term statistics of a multi-scale spatio-temporal Lorenz 96 system is examined.
-The methods are: echo state network (a type of reservoir computing, RC-ESN), deep feed-forward artificial neural network (ANN), and recurrent neural network with long short-term memory (RNN-LSTM).
-This Lorenz 96 system has three tiers of nonlinearly interacting vari-

-- 5 ables representing slow/large-scale (X), intermediate (Y), and fast/small-scale (Z) processes.
+In this paper, the performance of three machinelearning methods for predicting short-term evolution and for reproducing the long-term statistics of a multiscale spatiotemporal Lorenz 96 system is examined.
+The methods are an echo state network (ESN, which is a type of reservoir computing; hereafter RC-ESN), a deep feed-forward artificial neural network (ANN), and a recurrent neural network (RNN) with long short-term memory (LSTM; hereafter RNN-LSTM).
+This Lorenz 96 system has three tiers of nonlinearly interacting variables representing slow/largescale (X), intermediate (Y), and fast/small-scale (Z) processes.
 For training or testing, only X is available; Y and Z are never known or used.
-We show that RC-ESN substantially outperforms ANN and RNN-LSTM for short-term prediction, e.g., accurately forecasting the chaotic trajectories for hundreds of numerical solver's time steps, equivalent to several Lyapunov timescales.
+We show that RC-ESN substantially outperforms ANN and RNN-LSTM for short-term predictions, e.g., accurately forecasting the chaotic trajectories for hundreds of numerical solver's time steps equivalent to several Lyapunov timescales.
 The RNN-LSTM outperforms ANN, and both methods show some prediction skills too.
-Furthermore, even after losing the trajectory, data predicted by RC-ESN and RNN-LSTM have probability density functions - 10 (PDFs) that closely match the true PDF, even at the tails.
-The PDF of the data predicted using ANN, however, deviates from the true PDF.
-Implications, caveats, and applications to data-driven and data-assisted surrogate modeling of complex nonlinear dynamical systems such as weather/climate are discussed.
+Furthermore, even after losing the trajectory, data predicted by RC-ESN and RNN-LSTM have probability density functions (pdf's) that closely match the true pdf - even at the tails.
+The pdf of the data predicted using ANN, however, deviates from the true pdf.
+Implications, caveats, and applications to data-driven and data-assisted surrogate modeling of complex nonlinear dynamical systems, such as weather and climate, are discussed.